mxjp/u27n-typescript/README.md

         {
             "entry": "@u27n/typescript",
             "config": {
+                // Path of the tsconfig file that is used
+                // for mapping output filenames:
+                "tsconfig": "./tsconfig.json",

                 // If true, the parser tries to parse comment content as typescript
                 // and marks fragments found in comments as disabled.
                 "parseComments": false,